jockbert/monkey_test/DOCUMENTATION.md

 Since the examples used are random, i.e. unknown, it can be hard to be specific about what result to expect.
-However, using the "loose boundaries" principle, you can usually at least specify some simplified generic property to verify.
+However, using the "loose boundaries" principle, you can usually at least specify some relaxed model - a simplified property to verify.

 ```rust
 // We can at least specify that all results from `abs()` should be positive, if